-- (n) Who is responsible for the management of the Document? - (o) Is there a diagram of the relationship between the departments and groups concerned with the Programme and does it show the flow of Condition Monitoring data, its handling and the prescribed reaction to it? - (p) Are all of the departments involved in the Programme included and are there any responsibilities not allocated? - (q) What Quality management processes are contained within the Programme in respect of :- - (i) .
-Responsibility for the Document itself and the procedure for its amendment? - (ii) Monitoring of the performance of the Programme by statistical reliability and other methods? - (iii) Committee consideration of Programme implementation and monitoring of performance? - (iv) Consideration of reports on incidents and accidents and other events which can affect airworthiness? - (v) Programme management and discipline?
+- out in practice, spares provisioning, time-tables for the incorporation of modifications? - xii.
+Who is responsible for the management of the Document? - xiii.
+Is there a diagram of the relationship between the departments and groups concerned with the Programme and does it show the flow of Condition Monitoring data, its handling and the prescribed reaction to it? - xiv.
+Are all of the departments involved in the Programme included and are there any responsibilities not allocated? - xv.
+What Quality management processes are contained within the Programme in respect of: - - 1.
+Responsibility f or the Document itself and the procedure for its amendment? - 2.
+Monitoring of the performance of the Programme by statistical reliability and other methods? - 3.
+Committee consideration of Programme implementation and monitoring of performance? - 4.
+Consideration of reports on incidents and accidents and other events which can affect airworthiness? - 5.
+Programme management and discipline?

-5 CONDITION MONITORED MAINTENANCE AND THE AIRWORTHINESS AUTHORITY
+5. CONDITION MONITORED MAINTENANCE AND THE AIRWORTHINESS AUTHORITY